THE TUDOR DYNASTY

 Soon after ascending the throne he married his late brother’s widow thanks to the pope’s dispensation, Catherine of Aragon who, after five still born babies, gave him a daughter, Mary.
 Henry VIII and Queen Catherine were married for twenty years eventually though it was generally believed that the Queen was incapable to bear him other children but Henry was absolutely set on having a son to secure the Tudor dynasty.
 Moreover it is also common belief that being Henry, a very religious man, he came to believe that his childless marriage with the Queen was the divine punishment for having married his brother’s widow.
 It is in this overwhelming situation that he came to be close with whom would become his mistress, Anne Boleyn, and when she became pregnant the king also became impatient to marry her in the hope of a male heir that would finally secure the English throne for Tudors.
 In order to marry Anne Boleyn, Henry wanted a competent authority in England to grant him a divorce so that, on the one hand, he could deny the Queen any legal right and, on the other, he would avoid international humiliation.
 Unfortunately due to the pope’s dispensation obtained to marry Catherine in the first place only the pope could repeal it.

-However, since Queen Mary was the aunt of Spain’s emperor Charles V, if the pope should comply with Herny VIII’s request this would seriously offend Spain’s emperor and Rome did not want to displease him so the pope refused to grant Henry VIII an annullment as he had hoped at which point England’s kink went to further extremes and solved the issue by breaking off relationships with the Catholic Church and set up the Church of England.
+However, since Queen Catherine was the aunt of Spain’s emperor Charles V, if the pope should comply with Herny VIII’s request this would seriously offend Spain’s emperor and Rome did not want to displease him so the pope refused to grant Henry VIII an annullment as he had hoped at which point England’s king went to further extremes and solved the issue by breaking off relationships with the Catholic Church and set up the Church of England.

 The Act of Supremacy and the Schism from the Catholic Church